datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 ![Your newly made object, opened in a new tab of the source panel](images/01_rstudio_cloud_tour/01_R_rstudio_cloud_tour-13.png)

-RStudio Cloud also tells you some information about the object in the environment, like whether it is a list or a dataframe or if it contains numbers, integers or characters.
+RStudio Cloud also tells you some information about the object in the environment, like whether it is a list or a data frame or if it contains numbers, integers or characters.
 This is very helpful information to have as some functions only work with certain classes of data.
 We'll get into the details of all this later, but for now, knowing that this information is in the Environment tab is enough.

 The quadrant has two other tabs running across the top of it.
 We'll just look at the History tab now.
 Your history tab should look something like this: